Battle of Montes Claros: Battle

 Carrillo then ordered a massive third charge, incorporating both cavalry and infantry, into the Portuguese defenses.
 The battle raged on and the fighting was extremely intense.
 The Duke of Schomberg had his horse shot from underneath him and was almost captured by the Spanish.
 The Portuguese artillery in particular was devastating as shot after shot was fired into the advancing mass of Spaniards, while the Spanish cannon were soon forced to cease in their firing for fear of hitting their own men.
 The assault collapsed, and Spanish infantry and cavalrymen were soon pressed tightly together, becoming easy targets for the Portuguese.
 The Spanish cavalry alone suffered over 1,200 casualties in the third charge against the Portuguese line.

-The Portuguese forces remained mostly intact, while the already diminished Spanish army - who had placed all their hopes on the cavalry charges - started to lose hope.
+The Portuguese forces remained mostly intact, while the already diminished Spanish army – who had placed all their hopes on the cavalry charges – started to lose hope.
 Having failed to breach Meneses's defenses, Carrillo began to slowly withdraw to the north.

-Then, After 7 hours of ferocious fighting, the Portuguese launched a counterattack.
+Then, after 7 hours of ferocious fighting, the Portuguese launched a counterattack.
 The Portuguese cavalry led by D. Luis Melo e Castro, which had until this point played a limited role in the battle, charged and overcame the weakened left flank of the Spanish army.
 The Spanish army started to fall apart and fled in disorder towards Juromenha, leaving behind all their artillery and many dead and wounded.
 Thousands of Spanish soldiers were captured and made prisoners, with eight Spanish generals being among the captured.

 Almost all of the 1,500 Spanish fugitives who had taken refuge in the many woods around Vila Viçosas for fear of being killed if they surrendered eventually died as a result of their wounds and hunger in the weeks following the battle.
 A great many arms and armaments were captured by the Portuguese.
-The total Spanish casualties in this campaign to conquer Portugal amounted to 4,000 killed in the battlefield, 1,200 to 1,500 killed during the siege of Vila Viçosa (before the battle), almost 1,500 fugitives who died in the immediate weeks after the battle and eventually 6,000 prisoners and 4,000 wounded.
+The total Spanish casualties in this campaign to conquer Portugal amounted to 4,000 killed on the battlefield, 1,200 to 1,500 killed during the siege of Vila Viçosa (before the battle), almost 1,500 fugitives who died in the immediate weeks after the battle and eventually 6,000 prisoners and 4,000 wounded.
 The Portuguese suffered some 700 killed and more than 2,000 wounded.

 Aftermath

 The Battle of Montes Claros effectively ended major combat operations during the Restoration War and definitively secured Portuguese independence from Spain.
 The Spanish did not attempt another invasion; instead the defeat led to a treaty being signed between England and Spain at Madrid in 1667.
 As a result of this England mediated the Treaty of Lisbon which was signed by Portugal and Spain a year later.
-Portugal's new ruling dynasty, the House of Braganza was recognized.
+Portugal's new ruling dynasty, the House of Braganza, was recognized.